 In the old days, this would have included cancel the newspapers and milk delivery but, you know.
 It’s the 21st century now.
 Set up the thermostat so you can control it remotely from your phone instead?!

 These days, we have technology.
-Let's use it!
-Here is my list of what I believe to be the best travel apps.
+Let’s use it!
+Here is my list of what I believe to be the best travel apps for Europe.
 Few on my list are travel apps in the niche sense but they’re all fantastic and I use them when I travel all the time.
 And, as a bonus point, even though there are seven of them, they fit onto a single phone.

 Exchange rates at the airport are the worst deals around – that is, apart from those on standard debit cards.
 To get around this problem, pre-order your cash before you travel and look into getting the best credit card deal for extra transactions abroad.